ztblick/MemoryManager/README.md

 could not be resolved. **Speedup: 75%!**

-- <u>Page file Bitmap:</u> Finding and locking regions in the page file was a prohibitively slow part of my system.
+- <u>Page File Bitmap:</u> Finding and locking regions in the page file was a prohibitively slow part of my system.
 To speed it up, I created a bitmap to represent the state of each slot.
 I used atomic operations to update the bitmaps without locks, and I added a stack of slots to stash any reserved but unused disk slots (for easy retrieval during the next write).
 Furthermore,